filecoin-project/go-fil-markets/retrievalmarket/README.md

 ```

 Save the provided `paych.SignedVoucher` for `paymentChannel`.
 The RetrievalProviderNode
-implementation is expected to validate the SignedVoucher using the provided `proof`, `
+implementation should validate the SignedVoucher using the provided `proof`, `
 expectedAmount`, based on  the chain state referenced by `tok`.
 The value of the
 voucher should be equal or greater than the largest previous voucher by
  `expectedAmount`.
 It returns the actual difference.

----